-The bonus payment is a final bonus that will be paid exclusively to whoever purchases the BTPs Futura during the placement period and holds them until maturity.
-The MEF will recognize a bonus payment equal to the average annual variation of the Italian nominal GDP, calculated for the period between the year of the issuance and the year before the maturity of the first eight years of bond’s life, rounded to the second decimal.
+The intermediate bonus payment is equal to 40% of the average annual percentage variation of the Italian nominal GDP, calculated from the issuance year until the year before the maturity of the first eight years of bond’s life, rounded to the second decimal.
 This calculation will be based on the last updated series of the Italian nominal GDP published on the Istat website (www.istat.it) at the end of the first eight years of bond’s life.
 The intermediate bonus will not be less than 0.4% and greater than the 1.2% of the invested capital.

-The bonus payment “P” will be calculated as follows:
+The intermediate bonus payment “I” will be calculated as follows:

 If we define:

 GDP(t) = the Italian nominal GDP at current prices in year t

 X(t) = the GDP growth rate in year t with respect to year t-1

 Moreover, setting “m” as the issuance year and “n” the year before the maturity of the first eight years of the bond's life and rounding the nominal annual growth rate to the second decimal, the average annual variation of the nominal GDP, rounded to the second decimal, will be equal to: